arsenysmorodin/arsenysmorodin/README.md

 # 💫 Hi there!
 My name is Arseniy, I'm frontend developer from Russia.

-🔭 I’m currently develop an AI startup about timemanagent and planing.
+🔭 I’m currently develop a workout app and looking for job.

 🌱 I’m currently exploring learn some deep feature of Nuxt and his ecosistem.